SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 These are the kind of questions that come out on long car rides like this one.
 The kind that keep a plush up at night… Well, if a plush could sleep, they would keep them up at night.
 As I consider my inability to sleep, another string of questions enters my mind.

 Who is Pinkie Pie?
-I know that's my name, but what about the real Pinkie?
+I know that's my name, but what about the real Pinkie Pie?
 Do I have any real connection to her?
 Do I exemplify any of her qualities?
 I look like her, but is it just a facade?
 Have I just assumed her personality?

 My best friend calls me Pinkie, and I think I think like I think she thinks, and if I wasn't really like her, it would feel so wrong to live like this.
 So I must be Pinkie.
 And I like it!
 I'm not perfect at it, but I've seen her a few times on my best friend's screens, so I think I'm doing a good job being me.